yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 Why don't I give this money to the programmer directly as a bonus for switching companies?
-Why do **we** need this [recruiter]({% pst 2017/feb/2017-02-21-say-no-to-google-recruiters %}) between us&mdash;me and the programmer I'm going to hire?
+Why do **we** need this [recruiter]({% pst 2017/feb/2017-02-21-say-no-to-google-recruiters %}) between us---me and the programmer I'm going to hire?
 Can't we use this $30,000 more effectively?

 Because software systems are not powerful enough yet?
 Because I can't